 If it’s very cold, I will sleep in it, otherwise I will keep it inside my sleeping bag.
 That way, in the morning, it’s nice and warm and toasty to throw on when I get out of the tent.

-For more information about the layering system, and jackets I recommend, you can find that in my guide on what to wear for hiking in cold weather
+For more information about the layering system, and jackets I recommend, you can find that in my what to wear guide here.

 4) Warm socks